luyijian3/luyijian3.github.io/_pages/about.md

 ---

 Here is **Yijian Lu (Lucas, 呂奕鑒)**.
-I am currently a year-one Phd student in Tsinghua University, supervised by Prof. [Juanzi Li](https://keg.cs.tsinghua.edu.cn/persons/ljz/) and supported by [Hong Kong Jockey Club](https://jcscholarships.hk/en).
+I am currently a year-one Ph.D student in Tsinghua University, supervised by Prof. [Juanzi Li](https://keg.cs.tsinghua.edu.cn/persons/ljz/) and supported by [Hong Kong Jockey Club](https://jcscholarships.hk/en).
 Before that, I received my M.Phil degree in Computer Science from The Chinese University of Hong Kong in 2024, supervised by Prof. [Irwin King](https://scholar.google.com/citations?user=MXvC7tkAAAAJ&hl=en).
 In 2022, I received my Bachalor's degree in Computer Science from CUHK as well.
 My research interest is Natural Language Processing, specifically including Large Language Model, Text Watermarking, LLM Safety and Fact-checking.
 📧 Please feel free to contact me via **luyj24@mails.tsinghua.edu.cn**

-A data-driven personal website
+🆕 News and Updates
 ======
-Like many other Jekyll-based GitHub Pages templates, Academic Pages makes you separate the website's content from its form.
-The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
-You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
-Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.

-Many of the features of dynamic content management systems (like Wordpress) can be achieved in this fashion, using a fraction of the computational resources and with far less vulnerability to hacking and DDoSing.
-You can also modify the theme to your heart's content without touching the content of your site.
-If you get to a point where you've broken something in Jekyll/HTML/CSS beyond repair, your markdown files describing your talks, publications, etc. are safe.
-You can rollback the changes or even delete the repository and start over -- just be sure to save the markdown files!
-Finally, you can also write scripts that process the structured data on the site, such as [this one](https://github.com/academicpages/academicpages.github.io/blob/master/talkmap.ipynb) that analyzes metadata in pages about talks to display [a map of every location you've given a talk](https://academicpages.github.io/talkmap.html).
+- **2024.08:** 🎉🎉 Excited to announce the our paper: [“A Survey of Text Watermarking in the Era of Large Language Models”](https://survey-text-watermark.github.io/index.html) is accepted by [ACM Computing Surveys](https://dl.acm.org/journal/csur)!
+- **2024.08:** Glad to serve as a reviewer for [ICLR 2025](https://iclr.cc/)
+- **2024.07:** Glad to serve as a reviewer for [ICONIP 2024](https://iconip2024.org/)
+- **2024.05:** 🎉🎉 Passed my M.Phil oral defense with the topic "Text Watermarking in the Era of Large Language Models: Enhancement and Extension"
+- **2024.05:** Invited to serve as a reviewer for [NeurIPS 2024](https://neurips.cc/)
+- **2024.05:** 🎉🎉 My paper ["An Entropy-based Text Watermarking Detection Method"](https://aclanthology.org/2024.acl-long.630/) has been accepted to [ACL 2024](https://2024.aclweb.org/) Main Conference!

 Getting started
 ======